car251290/myMemories/README.md

 ## Automated Deployments
 Infrastructure provisioning, setup, and deployment is fully automated with MongoDB Atlas.
 Select a cloud provider, region, instance size, memory, and additional configurations in the Cluster Builder or via the API and be on your way.

+## https request
+Let's imagine we wouldn't just return a result, as we do at the moment, but would act properly on the received operation instead.
+For instance, the Express server could be connected to a database that stores user entities in a user table.
+Now, when consuming the REST API as a client (e.g. cURL, browser, or also a React.js application), you could retrieve all users from the database with a HTTP GET method on the /users URI or, on the same resource, create a new user with a HTTP POST method.

 ## HTTP Status Codes
 This page is created from HTTP status code information found at ietf.org and Wikipedia.
 Click on the category heading or the status code link to read more.